 - Confirmation: This is a sacramental rite in which a person who was baptized as an infant expresses a mature commitment to Christ and receives strength from the Holy Spirit.

-- Liturgy: This word means “the work of the people”, and it refers to the format of our worship in the Episcopal Church, where the congregation is involved in the responses, the prayers, and the singing.
+- Liturgy: This word means “the work of the people”, and it refers to the format of our worship in the Anglican Church, where the congregation is involved in the responses, the prayers, and the singing.

 - Pledge: Every year, people are given an opportunity to inform the church of the monthly financial support they intend to contribute to the church in the coming year.
 This is called a “pledge”.